top of page

 A soft line where the background and the base meet, shot in natural light to create shadows.
 Another option that is a bit more striking, perfect for boxed packaging and simple products.
 But as this style relies on direct sunlight, it can be harder to get consistency across a large range of products (as the sunlight will dull and brighten depending on the day) I wouldn't recommend this style if you are on a tight timeline, as the weather impacts the ability to shoot.
 As a product photographer on the Gold Coast I am pretty fortunate with sunny days, but this isn't always the case.

-Stay tuned for the next blog in this ecommerce biz series, where I'll be sharing the important things your estore photos must have to set you up for success.
+Check out the next blog in this ecommerce business series, where I'll be sharing the important things your estore photos must have to set you up for success.

 Comments